Challenging Discrimination through Community Conversations

-Through engagement with guest speakers, we are hoping to create a space of learning where we practice compassion, active listening, respect and humility.
+Through engagement with guest speakers, we are hoping to create a space of learning where we practice compassion, active listening, respect, and humility.
+Having and sharing these discussions provides one of many ways to challenge discrimination.

 This is a community-based initiative which encourages everyone to share their ideas for topics, questions, and suggestions.
-Please share your thoughts with Mansoureh (email@example.com) and Myriam (firstname.lastname@example.org).
+Please share your thoughts with Mansoureh (firstname.lastname@example.org).
 We’re looking forward to hearing from you!

 Watch our online roundtable on systemic and institutional racism in conversation with our guest speakers Noelle Jaipaul, (Multicultural Liaison with the city of Edmonton), Monetta Bailey, (Assistant Professor of Sociology at Ambrose University), and Philomina Okeke-Iherjirika, (Professor of Women’s and Gender Studies at University of Alberta).
 Aurelia Uarsama moderated the session.